 Segregation: After collection, we segregate the paper wrapping and the filter through our network of waste segregators.

 We have been able to successfully recycle a batch of cleansed cigarette butt into completely recyclable furniture.
 We are trying to scale the same on an industrial level.
-Along with our technology partners, we are trying to make a ply board which can be used for construction.
-The paper and tobacco is used as compost and can be further made into mosquito repellent cards, thus making it a zero waste model.
+Along with our technology partners, we are trying to make a plyboard that can be used for construction.
+The paper and tobacco is used as compost and can be further made into mosquito repellent cards, thus making it a zero-waste model.
 Through hydrothermal melting, we convert the detoxified waste into moldable clay-like material, which is then shaped into products such as ashtrays & planters.